logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

 #### Inference logger

-Once a model is deployed and starts making predictions as inference requests arrive, logging model inputs and predictions become essential to monitor the health of the model and take action when it degrades over time.
+Once a model is deployed and starts making predictions as inference requests arrive, logging model inputs and predictions becomes essential to monitor the health of the model and take action if the model's performance degrades over time.

-Hopsworks supports logging both inference requests and predictions as events into a Kafka topic for later analysis.
+Hopsworks supports logging both inference requests and predictions as events to a Kafka topic for analysis.
 To configure inference logging in a deployment, see [Inference Logger Reference](inference_logger_api.md).

 The schema of Kafka events varies depending on the serving tool.